-The flow at the South Australian border this Friday is approximately 7.5 GL/day and is forecast to remain around 7.5 GL/day until next Friday.
+The flow at the South Australian border this Friday is approximately 9.2 GL/day and is forecast to reduce to approximately 8.0 GL/day by next Friday.

 The current flow at the South Australian border includes January Entitlement Flow (7 GL/day), which is adjusted for deferred entitlement volume that is stored and accumulated for critical human water needs and private carryover during dry periods.